Vikas-Barthwal-Data-Analyst-Intern/Analysing-Employee-Performance-for-Hr-Analytics-Using-Python-and-MySQL/README.md

 ***

 # Module 1: Data Preprocessing using python:
 In this task we worked on handling null values, deletion or transformation of irrelevant values, data type transformation, removing duplicates and data validations.
-Once you have completed this task, you will get a refined and cleaner data set for further analysis.
+Once we have completed this task, we will get a refined and cleaner data set for further analysis.

 Task 1 : Steps To Perform Data Pre-Processing :
 - Step 1: Removing duplicate rows.